sluukkonen/iiris/README.md

 <T>(comparators: Array<(first: T, second: T) => number>) => (array: T[]) => T[]
 ```

-Sort an `array` according to an array of Comparator functions.
+Sort an `array` according to an array of comparator functions.

 The comparators are tried in order until an ordering has been found.